sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 --- | ---
-login-mask-background | The login masks lower part background-color login-logo-background | The login masks logo part background-color login-placeholder-color | The text-color of the login inputfield's placeholder login-shadow | The shadow of the login mask
+login-mask-background | The login masks lower part background-color login-logo-background | The login masks logo part background-color login-shadow | The shadow of the login mask

 ## Text Variable